 The National Housing Federation (NHF) is the voice of housing associations in England.
-Our members own over 96% of housing association homes in England, providing 2.7 million homes to around six million people.
+Our members own over 96% of housing association homes in England, providing 2.8 million homes to around six million people - housing about 11% of the population.